 What Is the RTP of American Roulette?

-Lower house edge = higher RTP = better long-term value.
+Lower house edge means higher RTP and better long-term value.

 How Does the 5.26% House Edge Affect Your Long-Term Results?

 The house edge is the casino’s built-in advantage on every bet.
-The American roulette house edge breakdown works the same across all standard bets because of the payout structure.
+In American roulette, that advantage applies across all standard wagers because the payout structure does not change to account for the extra 00 pocket.

 How It’s Calculated